 This is a process that begins with filing a document called a “Complaint For Divorce” with the Family Court clerk located in your county.
 You’ll need to specify the grounds for divorce.
 The basis for a divorce most often used is “irreconcilable differences.”
 The Complaint for Divorce must be personally served on your spouse, unless they agree to sign an Acknowledgement of Service.

-Where Do I Find a Lawyer For My NJ Divorce?
+Where Do I Find a Lawyer For My New Jersey Divorce?

 Experienced family law representation can easily mean the difference between an unpleasant outcome and exiting your current situation with as many resources as possible.

-We always recommend searching out an attorney with experience in NJ divorce, so you can receive the most accurate and thorough guidance.
+We always recommend searching out an attorney with experience in New Jersey divorces, so you can receive the most accurate and thorough guidance.

 Of course, if you are looking for an experienced divorce attorney in the Bergen County or Middlesex County area, look no further than right here at Fabrikant Law.